-The Brain Injury Manager addresses any issues related to the Plan of Care immediately with BIW staff.
+The Brain Injury Manager and/or designee addresses any issues related to the Plan of Care immediately with BIW staff.
 BIW staff is required to take appropriate corrective action.

-BIW staff will respond to the Brain Injury Manager's request to resolve the problem by providing the Brain Injury Manager with the corrective action taken.
-The Brain Injury Manager assures the corrective action submitted by BIW staff was implemented.
+BIW staff will respond to the Brain Injury Manager and/or designee's request to resolve the problem by providing the Brain Injury Manager and/or designee with the corrective action taken.
+The Brain Injury Manager and/or designee assures the corrective action submitted by BIW staff was implemented.